oVirt/infra-ansible/README.md

 ## Admin-specific Production Settings

-You can use 'group_vars/all/local_settings.yml' for you local settings like ansible_become_pass if your computer storage is encrypted.
-Use --ask-sudo-pass if you don't want to use this method.
-Currently Ansible is unable to ask _when needed_ so the global setting has been disabled in 'ansible.cfg'.
+You can use `group_vars/all/local_settings.yml` for you local settings like `ansible_become_pass` if your computer storage is encrypted.
+Use `--ask-sudo-pass` if you don't want to use this method.
+Currently Ansible is unable to ask _when needed_ so the global setting has been disabled in `ansible.cfg`.

 ## Global TLS certificate